 In retirement, as my own boss, I decided I wanted to go back and actually see and experience the country and tell those good news stories that I am convinced people are really hungry for.

-A motorhome was my solution.
+An RV was my solution.